observablehq/framework/docs/telemetry.md

 # Telemetry

-The Observable CLI collects anonymous usage data to help us improve the product.
+Observable Framework collects anonymous usage data to help us improve the product.
 This data is sent to Observable and is not shared with third parties.
 Telemetry data is covered by [Observable’s privacy policy](https://observablehq.com/privacy-policy).

 You can [opt-out of telemetry](#disabling-telemetry) by setting the `OBSERVABLE_TELEMETRY_DISABLE` environment variable to `true`.